-Environmental, social and governance (ESG) issues have always formed part of the team’s company analysis.
+ESG issues have always formed part of the Asian team’s company analysis as they believe they impact the earnings sustainability of a company.
 Good corporate governance has always been key to the process, while the importance of environmental and social factors has also increased in recent years.
 The managers also engage with companies on how they can improve on sustainability issues.

-This fund's annual ongoing fund charge is 0.95%, but after a 0.24% saving it's avaliable at 0.71% through the HL platform.
-This makes it one of the cheapest actively managed funds in the Asian and Global Emerging Markets sector available through HL.
+This fund is available at an annual ongoing fund charge of 0.71%, after a 0.24% discount available through the HL platform.
+The usual ongoing charge is 0.95%.
 The fund discount is achieved through a loyalty bonus, which could be subject to tax if held outside of an ISA or SIPP.
 The HL platform fee of up to 0.45% per year also applies.

 Robin Parbrook has an extensive track record and managed funds investing in Asia since the early 2000s.
-Most recently he’s managed the Schroder Asian Total Return Fund since 2007 and over this time has performed significantly better than the broader Asian stock market.
 As always, past performance is not a guide to future returns.

-Since taking over the Small Cap Discovery fund, it has performed broadly in line with the benchmark used by Schroders to measure returns, which is made up of various smaller companies markets.
-The fund’s performed strongly against the main emerging stock market, as measured by the FTSE Emerging Index, helped by its focus on small and medium-sized companies, which have outperformed larger businesses.
+Since taking over the Small Cap Discovery fund, it hasn’t performed as well as the benchmark used by Schroders to measure returns, which is made up of various smaller companies markets.
+The fund’s performed well against the main emerging stock market though, helped by its focus on small and medium-sized companies, which have outperformed larger businesses.

-Overall, the managers take a relatively conservative approach to investing in this higher-risk part of the market.
-The fund has tended not to fall as far when the market drops but might not outpace the market when it’s rising quickly.
+On the other hand, investments in India, the Philippines and Vietnam have performed better.
+Overall, the managers take a relatively conservative approach to investing in emerging markets and they have continued to focus on companies with good levels of cash and experienced management teams.
+This means the fund has tended not to fall as far when the market drops but might not outpace the market when it’s rising quickly.

 |Annual percentage growth|